neetcode-gh/lesson-data/howToUseNeetcode.md

 These concepts take time and practice to learn.
 I recommend learning these concepts as you go.
 Learn them when you actually encounter them in practice problems, otherwise you will probably forget them anyway.

 Unless you're a competitive programmer, willing to dedicate thousands of hours to practicing, it's impossible to know every advanced topic in-depth.
-Try to priortize the more common & easier topics before moving to the more difficult ones.
+Try to prioritize the more common & easier topics before moving to the more difficult ones.

 You may find these resources on NeetCode helpful for learning these topics: